Strategic Objective

 Research Lines

-The group studies the physiological and pathological aspects of glutamate fuxes in brain as potential targets to prevent excitotoxicity, associated with brain disfunctions like ischemia, o traumatic brain injury:
+1- Physiological and pathological aspects of glutamate fuxes in brain as potential targets to prevent excitotoxicity, associated with brain disfunctions like ischemia, o traumatic brain injury, with special interest in intracellular traffic and characterization of interactomes of transporters and receptors of glutamatergic synapses.

-The group studies the physiological and pathological aspects Neuronal reparation by adult neurogenesis:
+4-Physiological and pathological aspects of Neuronal reparation by adult neurogenesis:

 A) Identification of novel regulatory mechanisms of adult neurogenesis by kinases.